johno/pixyll/_posts/2022-01-02-paying_yourself_llc.md

 ---
 layout: post
 title: How Do I Pay Myself From My LLC?
+(Step-by-step process)
 date: 2022-01-02
 summary: How Do LLC Owners Get Paid?
 permalink: /paying-yourself-llc/